Wadih el-Hage: Background

 In 1994, his wife April convinced el-Hage to leave Sudan and stop working for Bin Laden's organization there.
 As his mother in law said, "April would have none of that.
 She is Muslim, but she is also American, and she wouldn't stand for it."
 However, prosecutors believe that el-Hage continued to work for bin Laden's organisation in Nairobi, Kenya.
 In Kenya, he became the director of Help Africa People, a Muslim charity organization, which Kenyan documents say helped control malaria.
 El-Hage also made money in the jewelry business.
 Prosecutors say that el-Hage was in contact in Kenya with Abu Ubaidah al-Banshiri, who was al-Qaeda's #2 member until his death in 1996.
 The badly wanted al-Qaeda suspect Fazul Abdullah Mohammed moved in and worked at the house as a secretary.
-A letter, Mohammed Saddiq Odeh, admitted knowing el-Hage in Nairobi and said that el-Hage attended his wedding.
+In a letter, Mohammed Saddiq Odeh admitted knowing el-Hage in Nairobi and said that el-Hage attended his wedding.

 On August 21, 1997, el-Hage's home in Nairobi was raided by Nairobi Police and FBI agents who had a search warrant.
 Wadih was away in Afghanistan during the raid and documents and a computer were taken from the home.
 His wife and mother said that they were told by the authorities that they should go back to the United States.
 Two days later, el-Hage was questioned upon his return from Afghanistan and told to leave Kenya.
 In September 1997, he returned to Arlington with his family; several accounts say that he sold all of his possessions to fund the trip.